Beyyurdu, Şemdinli

 Beyyurdu (Bêdevê; Beṯ Daiwe) is a village in the Şemdinli District in Hakkâri Province in Turkey.
-The village is populated by Kurds of the Herkî tribe and had a population of 346 in 2022.
+The village is populated by Kurds of the Herkî tribe and had a population of 365 in 2023.

 There was a church of Mar Cyriacus and John the Baptist.

+The hamlet of Kayacık is attached to the village.

 History

-Beṯ Daiwe (today called Beyyurdu) was inhabited by 24 Assyrian families in 1877 when visited by Edward Lewes Cutts, all of whom were adherents of the Church of the East and were served by one functioning church as part of the archdiocese of Shemsdin.
+The former name of the village was Bedevi.
+The village was inhabited by 24 Assyrian families in 1877 when visited by Edward Lewes Cutts, all of whom were adherents of the Church of the East and were served by one functioning church as part of the archdiocese of Shemsdin.
 It was destroyed by the Ottoman Army in 1915 amidst the Sayfo.

 The village was evacuated in the 1990s during the Kurdish–Turkish conflict.

 Population

-Population history of the village from 2000 to 2022:
+Population history from 1997 to 2023: